bio-miga/miga/manual/part5/workflow.md

   comma-delimited dataset names.
 * `clades_ani95`: Clades formed at ANI > 95%.
 One clade per line, with
   comma-delimited dataset names.
-* `medoids_ani95`: List of `clades_ani95` datasets with the smallest distance to all members of its own ANI95 clade.
+* `medoids_ani95`: List of `clades_ani95` datasets with the smallest ANI distance to all members of its own ANI95 clade.
 The list is in the same order.

 MiGA symbol: `clade_finding`.